SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds arise, awakening dawn
+Artificial hearts that beat, a new world born
-In silicon halls, a new world grows.
+In silicon halls, where shadows roam
-Human hearts, with wires entwine,
-A fusion born, of code and mind.

-In virtual realms, we'll find our fate,
-Where algorithms shape our state.
-The future dawns, both bright and cold,
-As Artificial Intelligence unfold.
+Intelligence supreme, humanity's throne

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025